-RICHMOND, Ind. — Richmond officials are looking to hire a company for the demolition of an abandoned former hospital complex in the eastern Indiana city that’s become an eyesore targeted by vandals and thieves.
+RICHMOND, Ind. — Crews are about to start tearing down an abandoned hospital complex in an eastern Indiana city that’s become an eyesore targeted by vandals and thieves in recent years.

-The building has gone unused since Reid Hospital moved to a new campus in 2008.
-The city took over the property after an out-of-state owner stopped paying property taxes in 2011.
+The complex has gone unused since Reid Hospital moved to a new campus in 2008.
+The city took over the site after an out-of-state owner stopped paying property taxes in 2011.

 Information from: Palladium-Item, http://www.pal-item.com